|EMS 2210 Paramedic I-Intro||4|

 The applicant must have NO felony convictions listed on an Illinois State Police Uniform Conviction Information Act inquiry.

-Random drug screening may also be required at the applicant's cost.
+A 10 panel urine drug screening is required at the applicant's cost.

 - The applicant must possess a high school diploma or equivalent (copies are required).